 Country band Alabama is the music of choice for Mountain Day (the hometown boys hail from just down the mountain in Fort Payne, AL and still reside in the area).
-Dixieland Delight and Mountain Music swirled through the air as we enjoyed our pancakes with chocolate chips and blueberries.
+Dixieland Delight and Mountain Music swirled through the air as we enjoyed pancakes with chocolate chips and blueberries for breakfast.

-Lunch could not have come sooner.
-Mrs. Gail’s Mountain Day special: BBQ chicken awaited us.
+For lunch, Mrs. Gail’s Mountain Day special: BBQ chicken awaited us.
+She slow cooks it all night.
+By the time it reached our tables it was falling off the bone.
 Served with green beans, mashed potatoes, salad, and strawberry shortcake, we feasted.